 The editorial team provides assistance for authors with difficulties writing in English, when needed.
 Please contact the EWMA Secretariat for more information.

-In addition, translated articles, originally published in national, non-English wound journals, may be submitted for publication in the EWMA Journal.
-By offering this, EWMA wish to support that quality research from all countries is made available to a wider audience.
+In addition, translated articles, originally published in national, non-English wound journals, may be submitted for publication in the Journal of Wound Management.
+By offering this, EWMA wishes to support that quality research from all countries is made available to a wider audience.

 Copyright of published material and illustrations is the property of EWMA.
 However, provided prior written consent for their reproduction, including parallel publishing (e.g. via repository), obtained from EWMA via the Editorial Board and proper acknowledgement, such permission will normally be readily granted.

-Requests to reproduce material should state where material is to be published, and, if it is abstracted, summarised, or abbreviated, then the proposed new text should be sent to the EWMA Journal Editor for final approval.
+Requests to reproduce material should state where material is to be published, and, if it is abstracted, summarised, or abbreviated, then the proposed new text should be sent to the Journal of Wound Management Editor for final approval.